buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 4: Activate the Plugin

 Log into your WordPress administrative dashboard, proceed to `Plugins → Installed Plugins`, locate BuddyPress in the plugin list, and select `Activate`.
 Subsequently, you will be directed to the BuddyPress Welcome page for additional configuration.

-## Conclusion

-Upon completion of the installation, whether through automated or manual means, we encourage you to familiarize yourself with the BuddyPress Welcome page.
-Here, you can adjust crucial settings for your social network, including component setup and page associations.

-We wish you success as you embark on building your community with BuddyPress.